 I've had a successful career as an Exhibit Designer and have worked for many notable institutions including the Providence Children’s Museum, Long Island Children’s Museum, New York Hall of Science, African American Museum, and the Wildlife Conservation Society at the Bronx Zoo and the New York Aquarium in addition to working on many other museum projects and exhibiting my own art all over the country.
 I've also been a guest lecturer on kinetic sculpture at Nassau Community College and the Fashion Institute of Technology's Graduate Program in Exhibition Design.

 I started writing this blog in 2008 as a way to share my love for museums with other museum lovers.
 A few months later I was hired as a surveyor for an international branding, engineering, and wayfinding firm.
 I was sent all over North America including Mexico and Canada, sometimes visiting three or four cities a week.
 When I wasn't working, I used my free time to visit museums and then wrote about them and all of my travel misadventures and shenanigans while sitting in various airports.
-In 2010 I got married to an Irishman named Darren; I was simultaneously promoted to Project Manager and my employer sent me to New Zealand for a couple of months.
+In 2010, I got married to an Irishman named Darren; I was simultaneously promoted to Project Manager and my employer sent me to New Zealand for a couple of months.
 Once I was back in New York for a while, I started to get itchy feet again.
 Since I was always traveling for work, Darren and I never had the chance to go on a honeymoon and there were so many places we wanted to see.
 Somehow we decided to go to all the places around the world that we wanted to go to instead of picking just one.
 Neither of us is still sure how it all happened.
-We quit our jobs, sold our things, gave up our apartment, said goodbye to our friends and the next thing we knew we were on a plane bound for Kiev.
+We quit our jobs, sold our things, gave up our apartment, said goodbye to our friends and the next thing we knew we were on a plane bound for Kyiv.
 We've been traveling since September of 2011 and I've been writing about our adventures the whole way.

 I still try to be the "class artist" and do something creative every day whether it be writing, drawing, painting, photography, or sculpture.
 I don't believe an artist should have to stick with one medium or one style.
 It all depends on what location I’m in and the culture and surroundings that inspire me.